amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Next, we specify the initial conditions.
 Note that support is provided for specifying initial data on the phases and/or components simultaneously (the capillary pressure relationships are used to convert between the various options).
 Thus, boundary conditions on the phases and components are specified together.
 The solutes are specified afterward, organized first by phase then component.
 If a solute exists in more than one phase/component, a thermodynamic relationship is required to partition the distribution - Amanzi does not currently support such a situation.

-* `"Initial Conditions`" [list] accepts lists IC-REGION named after the user-defined region that the IC function will apply over
+* `"Initial Conditions`" [list] accepts labels, IC, of named initial condition specifications

- * IC-Region accepts a model for phase/component initial conditions, and a list for solute initial conditions
+ * IC [list] label for an initial condition, accepts initial condition function names, and parameters to specify assigned regions and solute initial conditions

-  * IC function [list] Parameterized model to specify initial profiles.
+  * Function [list] Parameterized model to specify initial profiles.
 Choose exactly one of the following: `"IC: Uniform Saturation`", `"IC: Linear Saturation`", `"IC: File Saturation`", `"IC: Uniform Pressure`", `"IC: Linear Pressure`", `"IC: File Pressure`" (see below)

+  * `"Assigned Regions`" [Array string] list of regions to which this condition is assigned

   * `"Solute IC`" can accept PHASE (labels of phases defined above)